 (NOTE: You may have to configure your browser to allow pop-ups.)

-While the index can serve several uses, I'll go through an example of how it might help someone who wants to know more about lawsuits filed against municipal police departments in Monmouth County.
+While the index can serve several uses, I'll go through an example of how it might help someone who wants to know more about lawsuits filed against municipalities in Hunterdon County.